Chicken Noodle Soup meets Mac n’ Cheese.

 For the sake of her dignity, she shall remain nameless.

 But there’s one last thing.
-She told me that she really, really wants you to experience the joy of slurping the last noodle out of the cheesy pan.
+She told me that she really, really wants you to experience the joy of these chicken noodles.

 Like, really.
 Like, now.